NateWr/restaurant-reservations/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Bookings > Settings to set up the page to display your booking form.

+== Frequently Asked Questions ==

+= Is there a shortcode to print the booking form? =

+Yes, use the `[booking-form]` shortcode.

+= Can I change the format of the date or time =

+Yes, set the format for the datepicker in *Bookings > Settings*.
+The format used in the backend will depend on the date and time formats in your WordPress settings.

+= The datepicker or timepicker is not working =

+If you load up the form and no date or time picker is popping up when you select those fields, this is likely caused by a Javascript error from another plugin or theme.
+You can find the problematic plugin by deactivating other plugins you're using one-by-one.
+Test after each deactivation to see if the date and time pickers work.

+If you have deactivated all other plugins and still have a problem, try switching to a default theme (one of the TwentySomething themes).

+= I'm not receiving notification emails for new bookings =

+This is almost always the result of issues with your server and can be caused by a number of things.
+Before posting a support request, please run through the following checklist:

+1. Double-check that the notification email in *Bookings > Settings > Notifications* is correct.
+2. Make sure that WordPress is able to send emails.
+The admin email address in the WordPress settings page should receive notifications of new users.
+3. If you're not able to receive regular WordPress emails, contact your web host and ask them for help sorting it out.
+4. If you're able to receive regular WordPress emails but not booking notifications, check your spam filters or junk mail folders.
+5. If you still haven't found the emails, contact your web host and let them know the date, time and email address where you expected to receive a booking.
+They should be able to check their logs to see what is happening to the email.

 == Screenshots ==

 1. Easily manage bookings.
 View today's bookings or upcoming bookings at-a-glance.
 Confirm or reject bookings quickly.